|Branch / Type of Entry

-There are Two types of commission viz Permanent Commission (PC) and Short Service Commission (SSC).
+- There are two types of commission viz Permanent Commission (PC) and Short Service Commission (SSC).
 Doctors from civil medical colleges at entry are offered only SSC.
-Pay & allowances and terms & conditions of service, except the duration of service and provision of retirement benefits are broadly similar for both types of commission.
+Pay & allowances and terms and conditions of AFMS, except for the duration of service and provision of retirement benefits are broadly similar for both types of commission.

-50% graduate passing out from the Armed Forces Medical College Pune are taken directly into Permanent Commission and the rest are offered Short Service Commission.
+- 50% graduates passing out from the Armed Forces Medical College, Pune are taken directly into Permanent Commission and the rest are offered Short Service Commission.
 AFMC graduates offered SSC are required to serve for a minimum period of 7 years extendable by another 7 years.

 (a) Short Service Commission